timescale/pgai/docs/vectorizer.md

 ## Control the vectorizer run time

-When you use Vectorizer on Timescale Cloud or another cloud installation, you use scheduling to control the time when vectorizers run.
+When you use Vectorizer on Timescale Cloud, you use scheduling to control the time when vectorizers run.
 A scheduled job checks if there is work to be done and, if so, runs the cloud function to embed the data.
 By default, scheduling uses TimescaleDB background jobs running every five minutes.